 - Work with the information you have now and create a plan based on what you see now.

-We can help you Identify your online competitors at each level of your SEO efforts.
+I can help you identify your online competitors at each level of your SEO efforts.
+SEO Competitor Analysis scaled to the level you want to compete.